 We have established an organization specializing in security incident response called OKI-CSIRT(*1), which collaborates with external organizations, such as the Nippon CSIRT Association, CSIRT in other companies and ministries/agencies, in order to enhance our preventive measures against threats to computer security in the group and improve our capacity to respond to them.

-The OKI Group has acquired the ISMS(*3) certification for divisions involved in building and operating internal information systems, and for divisions engaged in general system design development, in order to improve the reliability of network solution construction and related services.
+The OKI Group has acquired the ISMS(*5) certification for divisions involved in building and operating internal information systems, and for divisions engaged in general system design development, in order to improve the reliability of network solution construction and related services.
 We are continually working to increase the number of Japanese OKI Group subsidiaries with ISMS certification.
-In fiscal year 2021, one new Japanese subsidiary acquired ISMS certification, so strengthening their information security (as of October 2022).
+In fiscal year 2023, following the reorganization of OKI, we consolidated ISMS certification in the Marketing & Sales, Business, Technology, Production & Procurement departments to strengthen information security.

 Reports on misuse of public research funds and misconduct related to research